Formal warning of unsatisfactory progress

 - the tasks you need to achieve that will result in a satisfactory progress outcome

-- a due date by which you can appeal (or request to be heard) the decision by your committee to issue you with a formal warning of unsatisfactory progress.
+- a due date by which you can appeal the decision by your committee to issue you with a formal warning of unsatisfactory progress.

+This appeal of your advisory committee’s decision that you be issued with a formal warning of unsatisfactory progress is called a ‘request to be heard’.
 The written request to be heard must be submitted to Graduate Research (Academic Services) by the due date stated in the show cause notice.
 Be aware that the formal warning period is not delayed while this type of appeal is being heard.
-Refer to the University's Graduate Research Training Policy and the Academic Board Regulation Part 7 for more details on how the process is conducted and what the potential outcomes of the hearing are.
+Refer to the University's Graduate Research Training Policy and the show cause notice you received for more details on how the process is conducted and what the potential outcomes of the hearing are.

-A formal warning means that the University has serious concerns regarding your ability to succeed in your course, and making changes to your enrolment could hinder you in demonstrating the ability to make satisfactory progress.
+A formal warning means that the University has serious concerns regarding your ability to succeed in your course.
+If you choose to make changes to your enrolment you may find this will hinder your ability to demonstrate you have made satisfactory progress.
 Any application to make changes to your enrolment while under a formal warning will be considered, but may not be approved.

 If you do apply to make a change during your formal warning period, the following factors will be taken into account when considering your request: